Introduction

 To better understand the price mechanisms and price control tools used in the market, it is imperative to know the meanings of SRP, MOP, and MRP.
 Each has a different area of action and determines certain specificities in the buying and selling activities between the manufacturers, the retailers, and the customers.

-4. What is the difference between MRP and SRP?
+4. What is the full form of MRP and its importance?